Adam Hollier: Career

 Hollier served as a volunteer firefighter before enlisting in the United States Army and graduating with distinction from officer candidate school, where he earned the commission of 2nd Lieutenant.
 Hollier currently serves as a captain paratrooper and team leader in the 412th Civil Affairs Battalion Airborne.
 Prior to joining the Senate, Hollier served as director of government affairs for the Michigan Fitness Foundation.
 He began his career in public service in roles as a staffer in the state legislature and with local officials in the city of Detroit, where his efforts were instrumental in developing policies that protected seniors and facilitated the installation of 64,000 new lights to make neighborhoods safe.

 In 2013, Hollier ran for the Detroit City Council, and lost to Mary Sheffield.
 In 2014, Hollier ran in the Michigan House of Representatives 4th district Democratic primary, but lost to incumbent Rose Mary Robinson.
 He was elected to the Michigan Senate in 2018, and served as the sergeant-at-arms and parliamentarian of the Michigan Legislative Black Caucus.

 In 2022, he was a candidate for the Democratic nomination to represent Michigan's 13th congressional district in the House of Representatives.

 In the state legislature, Hollier's championed a successful resolution to replace the statue of Lewis Cass in the National Statuary Hall Collection with a statue of Coleman Young, the first Black mayor of Detroit.

 On December 2, 2022, Hollier was appointed director of the Michigan Veterans Affairs Agency by Gov. Gretchen Whitmer starting January 1, 2023.

 In October 2023, Hollier announced he would launch a primary challenge against incumbent Democrat Shri Thanedar for Michigan's 13th congressional district.
 However, Hollier was disqualified from the primary ballot in May 2024 for failing to secure enough valid voter petition signatures.

+Hollier began a third campaign for the 13th Congressional district in April 2025, but withdrew that September and launched a bid in the 2026 Michigan Secretary of State election.
+He later withdrew from that election in February 2026, and then filed to run for a second non-consecutive term in the Michigan Senate, in the redrawn 3rd district.